altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "That's why we have to fight...
 Regis will come up with a plan somehow."<br/>

-Diethart looked over with eyes of disbelief.
+Diethart looked over with eyes of disbelief.<br/>

-Regis scratched his head.
+Regis scratched his head.<br/>

 "I don't have the confidence...
 But I will have to push forth forcefully."<br/>

 "I see...
 There are such times too...
 You are telling me this because you want us to take part in the assault?"<br/>

-Altina nodded.
+Altina nodded.<br/>

 "That's correct.
 But don't get me wrong, I don't mean charging at a fort that is full of cannons.
 It's the same for you and my people."<br/>

-Diethart tilted his head.
+Diethart tilted his head.<br/>

 The norm for attacking a fortified position is to attack with overwhelming force.
-Stepping over countless bodies to reach the walls, scaling it, fighting off the defending troops and suppressing the cannons and gates from the inside to achieve victory.
+Stepping over countless bodies to reach the walls, scaling it, fighting off the defending troops and suppressing the cannons and gates from the inside to achieve victory.<br/>

 Diethart was basically following the same methodology when attacking Sierck Fort.
-They closed in under the cover of the blizzard to avoid the cannon fire and attacked.
+They closed in under the cover of the blizzard to avoid the cannon fire and attacked.<br/>

 "What's your plan, Mr. Strategist?"<br/>

 "I have some ideas."<br/>

-Regis looked at the men unloading the cargo.
+Regis looked at the men unloading the cargo.<br/>

-He pondered for a moment.
+He pondered for a moment.<br/>

 "...
 This plan is very unorthodox...
 It will be better if less people knew about it.
 I can share it with Mr. Diethart alone though, would that be fine?"<br/>

-It was Diethart's turn to ponder.
+It was Diethart's turn to ponder.<br/>

 "For the roles my people will be playing, will there be a need to know the entire plan?"<br/>